Why you need a strategy – rather than simply adopting “best practices”

 Want to learn how Talent Growth Advisors can help you develop or evolve your company's Talent Acquisition Model?
 Contact us; we'd love to talk shop!
 In the meantime, check out how a Recruitment Audit can illuminate opportunities for your organization.

-You may also want to read The Most Effective Recruitment Process in the Toughest Talent Marketplace: 5 Success Factors or How Many Reqs Should a Recruiter Carry?
+You may also want to read 3 Keys to an Effective Recruitment Department Structure, The Most Effective Recruitment Process in the Toughest Talent Marketplace: 5 Success Factors or How Many Reqs Should a Recruiter Carry?
 Finally…a Recruiter Workload Calculator.